tlicata/dotfiles/README.md

 # Optional

+Sometimes the meta key does not behave properly.

-* If terminal has a menu bar then Menu Access keys can interfere with emacs META commands.
+* On Ubuntu, if terminal has a menu bar then Menu Access keys can interfere with Emacs meta commands.
 For instance, M-f will open the File menu instead of moving forward a word.

   In terminal menu bar -> Edit -> Keyboard Shortcuts -> Uncheck "Enable menu access keys".

+* On Mac OS X,

+  Terminal -> Preferences -> Keyboard -> Check "Use option as meta key"